open-xchange/appsuite-middleware/documentation/components/upgrade_without_downtimes/upgrade_without_downtimes.md

 ### Step 0

-Edit the `server.properties` in all 7.6.3 nodes and set the `com.openexchange.server.migrationRedirectURL` property to point to the second balancer, e.g. `http://1.2.3.4` and reload the configuration.
+Edit the `server.properties` in all 7.10.0 nodes and set the `com.openexchange.server.migrationRedirectURL` property to point to the second balancer, e.g. `http://1.2.3.4` and reload the configuration.

 ### Step 1

-Remove the OX node that is to be upgraded from the main load balancer according to the load balancer vendor's documentation.
-The secondary load balancers configuration can be similar to the main one's.
-It is basically a clone that is simply being used for redirecting users to the correct upgraded node (as discussed earlier).
+Remove the OX node that is to be upgraded from the main load balancer (you can find instructions on how to do that in  the documentation of your load balancer's vendor).
+The secondary load balancer's configuration can be similar with the main one.
+It is basicaly a clone that is simply being used for redirecting users to the correct upgraded node (as discussed earlier).

 ### Step 2
-Since 7.10.0, the middleware has a Java 8 dependency.
-Therefore, Java 8 needs to be installed on the system before upgrading to 7.10.
-In case you are running a Debian system and you are still in version 7.x (Wheezy), you will have to perform a dist-upgrade to 8.x (Jessie).
-Consult your OS's manuals on how to upgrade your system to a major version properly, as well on how to install Java 8.
-This falls outside the scope of this guide.

-Now that everything is set (distribution upgrade and/or Java 8 installation), you can perform the upgrade to 7.10.0 according to the [install](http://oxpedia.org/wiki/index.php?title=AppSuite:Main_Page_AppSuite#quickinstall)/[update](http://oxpedia.org/wiki/index.php?title=AppSuite:UpdatingOXPackages) documentation.
+Now that everything is set, you can perform the upgrade to the future release x.y.z according to the [install](http://oxpedia.org/wiki/index.php?title=AppSuite:Main_Page_AppSuite#quickinstall)/[update](http://oxpedia.org/wiki/index.php?title=AppSuite:UpdatingOXPackages) documentation.

-Please note that the 7.10.0 node will have to be [configured](http://oxpedia.org/wiki/index.php?title=AppSuite:Running_a_cluster#Configuration) to form a new Hazelcast cluster as 7.6.3 and 7.10.0 are not compatible.
+To avoid any Hazelcast incompatibility issues that future releases might have with their predecessors, make sure that you have [configured](http://oxpedia.org/wiki/index.php?title=AppSuite:Running_a_cluster#Configuration) both versions, 7.10.0 and it's future successor to form different Hazelcast clusters.

 After completing step 2 the setup will look as follows: